diegodepaula/dataviz_final_project/README.md

 ## Project 03

-In this project, I explored the distribution of minimum and maximum temperatures in the city of Tampa, based on weather station at the TPA facility.
+> In this project, I explored the distribution of minimum and maximum temperatures in the city of Tampa, based on weather station at the TPA facility.

 **Sample data visualization:**

-_[include your favorite visualization from this project here]_
 <img src="https://github.com/diegodepaula/dataviz_final_project/blob/main/project-03/depaula_project_03_files/figure-html/unnamed-chunk-14-1.png?raw=true" width="80%" height="80%">

 ### Moving Forward

-_add here a short reflection on what you learned and what you plan to continue exploring in terms of data visualization, data storytelling, reproducible research, and/or related topics_
+> I’ve learnt a lot along this course about many different topics regarding Data Visualization and it segments.
+The modules that I’ve most enjoyed were Data Storytelling, usage of different themes and Spatial Data Viz!